oils-for-unix/oils/doc/error-handling.md

 impossible to get the same failures under bash.
 So `command_sub_errexit` is not a `strict_*` option, and it's meant for OSH-only / Oil-only code.

-## Reference: Exit Status of Oil "Commands"

-Each "command" in the shell grammar has a rule for its exit status.
-Here are the rules for Oil's new command types:

-- `proc`.
-As with defining shell functions, defining a `proc` never fails.
-It always exits `0`.
-- `var`, `const`, `setvar`, and the `_` keyword.
-If an exception occurs during expression evaluation, the status is `3`.
-Otherwise it's `0`.

-Similarly, an expression sub like like `echo $[1 / 0]` will raise an internal exception, and the status of `echo` will be `3`.
-(This is similar to what happens when a redirect fails.)

-Note: The status `3` is an arbitrary non-zero status that's not used by other shells.
-Status `2` is generally for syntax errors and status `1` is for most runtime failures.

 ## Summary

 Oil uses three mechanisms to fix error handling once and for all.